Elizabeth Montagu: Letters

 Montagu was a copious writer of letters to her coterie and beyond.
 They include discussions of health, domestic arraignments, travel plans and reports of social events.
 About a third of her correspondence focuses on culture such as theatre, opera, public spectacles, moral philosophy and divinity.
 Of these topics, history was discussed more than twice as much as any other topic.

 Her most frequent correspondence on literature was with her sister, Sarah Scott, followed by her friends, Elizabeth Carter and Gilbert West.
 She and Scott were both avid readers of published letters throughout their lives, reading collections by Pope and Swift.
 This influenced the women's own letter writing.
 Their frequency of correspondence waxed and waned over the years depending on the circumstances of their lives; Montagu is believed to have written to Scott more frequently than she replied.

 Similarly, Montagu is said to have sent more letters to Elizabeth Carter than she received from her.
 Montagu was an ardent supporter of Carter, despite her friend being of a lower class.
 She respected her skill and virtue.
 Montagu felt comfortable enough to correspond with Carter about the responsibility of great wealth.

 Gilbert West influenced Montagu's thinking about religion, history and literature.
 He also affected her style of writing for a time.
 Based on his example, she began writing in more formal syntax, but eventually became irritated by the restrictions and reverted to her freer, more natural style.

 Montagu corresponded with George Lyttelton frequently about literature and history, a relationship which would later lead to Lyttelton to include three of her works in his Dialogues of the Dead.
 Their letters were known to have markedly different tones: hers were serious and intellectual, his responses tended towards the flirtatious.

 Montagu maintained a close relationship with the elder statesman, William Pulteney, Lord Bath.
 This was purely emotional, but described as a "pseudo-courtship".

-Lady Margaret Harley was a lifelong friend of Montagu's, to whom Montagu vented her frustrations over the institution of marriage and her desire for a truly companionate marriage – if she must have one at all.
+Lady Margaret Harley, Duchess of Portland was a lifelong friend of Montagu's, to whom Montagu vented her frustrations over the institution of marriage and her desire for a truly companionate marriage – if she must have one at all.
 Montagu also said that marriage should include a financial incentive.

 A collection of Montagu's letters was first published 1809 by her nephew and heir, Matthew Montagu, under the title, The Letters of Mrs. Elizabeth Montagu, with Some of the Letters of her Correspondents.
 The selection reflects a concern for Montagu's moral reputation.
 Another edition of her letters was released in 1906 by Matthew's granddaughter, Emily J. Climenson, and her friend, Reginald Blunt.
 This revised collection expanded on Montagu's view of the social world, including fashion, politics, and nobility.